teaser

 Extra credit

-Total 25pts
+Total 20pts

-• [+5 pts] Implement any existing or new sophisticated cost aggregation algorithm other than the box filter and explain in the writeup.
+• [+5 pts] Implement any existing or sophisticated cost aggregation algorithm other than the box filter and explain in the writeup.

 Credits